clarke94/liamclarke/static/content/project/web-legends-report.md

 This significantly increased the site performance from around 7 seconds uncached load, to 1.4 seconds uncached load.

-As a final report, information was provided on how to further optimise the website should the organisation chose to do so in the future which was outside the scope of the project.
+As a final report, information was provided on how to further optimise the website should the organisation chose to do so in the future, detailing the importance of caching.